wavefrontHQ/docs/pages/doc/query_language_reference.md

 Let's see how the raw aggregation function `rawsum()` treats the two sample time series from the previous section.
 The following chart shows that `rawsum()`, like `sum()`, produces a result for _every_ moment in time that a data point is reported by _at least one_ input series.

-Unlike `sum()`, however, `rawsum()` produces its results by adding up just the actual values at each reporting moment.
-At 4:26, for example, `rawsum()` returns 164.00, which is the value of the only input data value to be reported at that time.
+Unlike `sum()`, `rawsum()` produces its results by adding up just the actual values at each reporting moment.
+At 4:26, for example, `rawsum()` returns 164.00, which is the only value reported at this time.
 No values from `series 2` are present at that time, and none are interpolated.

 ![raw agg mismatch sum](images/query_language_rawagg_mismatch_sum.png)

-Of course, whenever both series report a data point at the same time (for example, 4:25), `rawsum()` returns a data point whose value is the sum of both reported points (169.05 + 162 = 331.05).
+Whenever both series report a data point at the same time (for example, 4:25), `rawsum()` returns a data point whose value is the sum of both reported points (169.05 + 162 = 331.05).

 ### Grouping the Results of Aggregation